By Scott Ross

 A Few Second Thoughts on The Changeling, May 2018

 My friend wondered, during our impromptu post-mortem, what the Scott character gets out of the experience.
 I would say nothing… except an even deeper grief.
 That’s the special grace of a movie as idiosyncratic as this one.
-There is no facile, happy pay-off at the end, no sense (to use an idiotic hack-word) of “closure.”
-Although a certain balance has been redressed by the fade-out — and, if the appearance among the ruins of the little wheelchair and music box are to be taken at face value, even that is not entirely satisfactory to the victim — no one is any better off.
+There is no facile, happy pay-oﬀ at the end, no sense (to use an idiotic hack- word) of “closure.”
+Although a certain balance has been redressed by the fade-out, no one is any better oﬀ.
 Even the house has to die.
+(Although, if the appearance among the ruins of the little wheelchair and music box are to be taken at face value, even that is not entirely satisfactory to the victim.)

-The thinness of the characterizations is still an issue, but a less nagging one at a second viewing, in part because the story is so beautifully and compellingly told, and in part as well due to how resourceful the actors are, particularly Scott.
-One may wonder, as my friend did, why Van Devere’s character’s mother is even there, since she has no real stake in the action, except perhaps that she provides an emotional anchor for her daughter.
+The thinness of the characterizations is still an issue, but a less nagging one at a second viewing, in part because the story is so beautifully and compellingly told, and due as well to how resourceful the actors are, particularly Scott.
+One may wonder, as my friend did, why the Van Devere character’s mother is even there, since she has no real stake in the action, except that she provides an emotional anchor for her daughter.
 And my earlier preoccupation with the cost of renting such a looming pile was mitigated this time around by the talk of how impossible it’s been for the Seattle Historical Society to unload it onto a tenant.
-Too, my previous essay title was mis-chosen.
-The old harridan at the Society may believe the house “doesn’t want people,” but that’s a misinterpretation by someone at a remove, who has never lived in the place; it does want people, rather desperately as it turns out.
-It — or rather, the spirit of its restless inhabitant, wants the aide of people, but, being an angry manifestation, and very young, goes about asking for that succor in all the wrong ways.
-It takes someone attuned to loss to be, at first intrigued enough and, later, anguished enough, to see through the clumsiness of the attempt to the aching heart of what is needed.
+Additionally, my previous essay title was mis-chosen: The old harridan at the Society may believe the house “doesn’t want people,” but that’s a misinterpretation by someone at a remove, who has never lived in the place; it does want people, rather desperately as it turns out.
+It — or rather, the spirit of its restless inhabitant — wants the aide of people, but, being an angry manifestation, and very young, goes about asking for that succor in all the wrong ways.
+It takes someone attuned to loss to be, at ﬁrst intrigued enough and, later, anguished enough, to see through the clumsiness of the attempt to the aching heart of what is being demanded.

 Speaking of subtlety: I wonder how many of the dolts who write literalist comments on imdb understand that the Douglas character isn’t really in the house at the end?
 The audience of 2018 expects, and demands, that everything be spelled out for it in the most obvious manner.
-No doubt the lazy-minded preview attendees and dread focus groups of today would also insist on a love/sex scene between the Scott and Van Devere characters.
+No doubt the lazy- minded preview attendees and dread focus groups of today would also insist on a love/sex scene between the Scott and Van Devere characters.
 (And would you want to see George C. Scott in the nude?)
-It’s to the credit of Medak, and to the scenarists, William Gray and Diana Maddox, that they were not bound by such conventions, and that they, and the producers, were content to tell a small, perfectly delineated, spook story without recourse to mile-a-minute, chop-chop editing and ubiquitous special effects.
+It’s to the credit of Medak, and to the scenarists, William Gray and Diana Maddox, that they were not bound by such conventions, and that they, and the producers, were content to tell a small, perfectly delineated, spook story without recourse to mile-a-minute, chop-chop editing, ubiquitous special eﬀects and pandering to a sub-literate audience’s expectations.

-While I’m still a perplexed by that “R” rating, perhaps it as my friend suggested: A reaction to the picture’s central act of violence.
-Although the murder sequence was filmed with great restraint, it’s still squirmingly difficult to watch, and the age of its victim may have been the deciding factor in the MPAA’s schoolmarmish rating.
+While I am still a perplexed by that “R” rating, perhaps it as my friend suggested: A reaction to the picture’s central act of violence.
+Although the murder sequence was ﬁlmed with great restraint (the boy, in long shot, seems to have been wearing a flesh-stocking) it’s still squirmingly diﬃcult to watch, and the age of its victim may have been the deciding factor in the MPAA’s schoolmarmish rating, retained for the movie’s re-release.
 It’s the most appalling crime imaginable, not in the sense of gore (there is none) but in the parameters of its circumstances.
 The picture is not, as a recent, Bettinger Law-courting headline posited, “the scariest movie ever made.”
 No. Not even close.
 The Changeling is not a traditional blood-and-guts horror picture.
 Nor is it a screeching spook-fest.
-It is an unusually understated and richly textured ghost story, with grave emotional plangency at its core that never telegraphs its effects or insults the intelligence of its audience.
-And that one, horrific act, performed with mad, unfeeling, cold-blooded calculation, is — pardon, but there is no other word for it — haunting.
+It is an unusually understated and richly textured ghost story, with grave emotional plangency at its core, that never telegraphs its eﬀects or insults the intelligence of its audience.
+(Pretending otherwise to whet the appetites of the uninitiated risks setting up unreasonable, and unrealistic, expectations that can only lead to disappointment.)
+And that one, horriﬁc act, performed with mad, unfeeling, cold-blooded calculation, is — pardon, but there is no other word for it — haunting.
 Not in the standard way of such things, for there is nothing supernatural about it.
-It is, simply, the sort of thing whose unspeakable cruelty can haunt your memory long after you’ve shaken off the more casually outré blood-letting of many, much lesser, movies.
+It is, simply, the sort of thing whose unspeakable cruelty can haunt your memory long after you’ve shaken oﬀ the more casually outré blood-letting of many, much lesser, movies.

 Additional text copyright 2018 by Scott Ross